A Billion Mantras

 Here is the mantra written in Tibetan:

-< "Embodiment of the compassion of all Buddhas, take heed of me."
+< "Karmapa, [you] know me" (Embodiment of all Buddhas, please take heed of me.)

-The potency of the Karmapa mantra is described by Lama Surya Das in Auspicious Tales of HH the 16th Karmapa Rangjung Rigpe Dorje:
+The potency of the Karmapa mantra as described by Lama Surya Das in Auspicious Tales of HH the 16th Karmapa Rangjung Rigpe Dorje:

 One day the head of a nomadic household in desolate, windswept northern Tibet passed away.
 In such a sparsely inhabited region it was rare to find monasteries and lamas to perform Buddhist funeral rites, so the family wondered what to do.
 Then they happened to notice a ragged individual travelling on foot who appeared as if he could be either an itinerant yogi or a beggar, so they went to inquire.